 The title is a reference to the fact that Enter the Dragon was almost titled Han’s Island.
 Given that Bruce Lee was one of Steve McQueen’s friends, it’s interesting that Bruce’s daughter would star in a movie whose Chinese title is the same as the one for Bullitt.
 The literal translation is Guts All Over, but the meaning is not so much to do with gore as bravery.
 In order to write this article, I perused a nineties newsgroup where I came across this March 1998 comment by a man named Warren Hong: “On Monday, March 2, I met Jet Li in the Los Angeles Chinatown area because he was filming Lethal Weapon 4 there.
 I took a picture with him.
 I also talked to Corey Yuen, who told me that Enter the Phoenix will have English dialogue and might possibly be shown in the usual U.S. movie theaters instead of Chinatown theaters.
 It has finished production.
-He also might have said that Golden Harvest is the distributer of that movie.”
+He also might have said that Golden Harvest is the distributor of that movie.”

 The movie was completed before Shannon Lee reached the age of 29.
 The man also known as Yuen Kwai would later direct a Chinese version of Charlie’s Angels.
 The movie, titled So Close, had lesbian subtext.
 Not only is it a shame that Shannon didn’t do the movie with Corey, but it’s also a pity that Corey didn’t incorporate lesbian symbolism (if not lesbian activity) in Enter the Eagles.
 Lee’s character is called Mandy, for Christ’s sake.
 There was an opportunity to have her character be the butch to the femme character played by Anita Yuen.
 Benny Urquidez was cast as the main fighting villain not so much because he was in two eighties Jackie Chan movies (Wheels on Meals and Dragons Forever) but due to the fact that he was in a 1997 John Cusack movie titled Grosse Point Blank.
-When Enter the Eagles began filming in July, the movie which also starred Minnie Driver and Dan Aykroyd had yet to be released in Hong Kong.
+When Enter the Eagles began filming in July of that year, the movie which also starred Minnie Driver and Dan Aykroyd had yet to be released in Hong Kong.

-The woman who you see with Shannon’s brother is Karen Shepherd.
+The woman who you see below with Shannon’s brother is Karen Sheperd.
 I think that she should’ve had the literal fighting chance that Benny got.
 She was in one classic femme fighting movie titled Righting Wrongs (1986).
 Also known as Above the Law, she had a fight scene with Cynthia Rothrock.
 Having Karen fight Shannon would’ve allowed for publicity in the Femme Fatales magazine, especially how this was during the time when Xena: Warrior Princess was reigning supreme before Buffy the Vampire Slayer did.
 It’s weird how things turn out.
 If you take a look at Brandon Lee’s only H.K. movie, Legacy of Rage (1986), you get the impression that it needed more fight scenes.
 Enter the Eagles needed more gunplay despite the fact that Shannon was being trained by one of the superkickers of Chinese cinema: Dorian “Flash Legs” Tan (a.k.a.
 Tan Tao-Liang).
 Her passion was singing, so she was literally going through the motions.

 Although Enter the Eagles (which became known as …and Now You’re Dead in the U.K.) was set to begin filming in July 1997, Michael Wong was due to start filming with his trademark cigar in early August because he was still working on a Van Damme movie titled Knock Off.
 When Michael (who was also in Legacy of Rage) was told that he would have kissing scenes with the Eurasian actress known as Lee Heung-Ying, he joked that no actress is willing to kiss him because he always smoke cigars.
 He stayed in Prague for two months.
 During that period, his wife and two daughters stayed with him for two weeks.
 What’s ironic about him being in this movie is that he previously starred in Theft Under the Sun with Gigi Lai, who replaced Anita Yuen for leading actress status in Destination – 9th Heaven.
 Both movies were filmed around the same time in April, yet Anita was still allowed to be cast as Lucy in Enter the Eagles.